 But the next morning, my miracle happened!
 We had been matched with our birth mother and a baby girl was on the way.

-But this post isn’t really about our adoption, it is about the day before an answer comes.
+But this isn’t really about our adoption, it is about the day before an answer comes.

-I went to work; I read the newspaper and longingly watched a friend prepare for her baby’s imminent arrival.
+I went to work, read the newspaper and longingly watched a friend prepare for her baby’s imminent arrival.
 It was just another day.

 I had no sneak preview that this was the last day of waiting.

 God answered my prayers when He was ready and beyond all our hopes.
-Our daughter has been a cherished blessing.
-She is beautiful and sassy and precocious and rotten and wonderful, and I’m blessed way more than I deserve.
+Our daughter is a cherished blessing: beautiful and sassy and precocious and rotten and wonderful.
+I’m blessed more than I deserve.

 But on today’s date in 2010, I didn’t know she existed or that I would be celebrating Mother’s Day just a few weeks later with a brand new baby.